nubot-nudt/SG-SLAM/README.md

 - [CVC-Cluster](https://github.com/wangx1996/Lidar-Segementation): Curved-Voxel Clustering for Accurate Segmentation of 3D LiDAR Point Clouds with Real-Time Performance.

+# Contact us

+Feel free to open an issue for any question or  feature extension requests.
+We look forward to developing with you!

 # **License**

 This project is free software made available under the MIT License.
 For details see the LICENSE file.